leestott/Pytorch-Azure-Machine-Learning-Services/Setup.md

 - Open your notebook url (http://localhost:8888/?token=...) using web browser in your desktop.
 ![Notebook Login](/assets/images/Notebooks.png)

-Simply paste into the password or token box the token recieved and press login this will load the Jupyter Hub
+Simply paste into the password or token box the token received and press login this will load the Jupyter Hub

 - Create new notebook by selecting "Python 3.6" kernel (which is your current conda environment).